 Weekly, Fortnightly and 7-day Boarding School

 The majority of our boarders are weekly boarders who reside in school from Sunday evenings to Friday afternoons, and return to their homes on weekends.
 Some students choose to become fortnightly boarders and remain in school every alternative weekend.
 This is particularly popular with senior cycle Irish students, and students travelling a farther distance to school.

-In the 2021-2022 academic year, Villiers will also have a number of 7-day boarders, which is an option to students whose parents live overseas.
+Villiers also welcomes a large number of 7-day boarders, which is an option to students whose parents live overseas.
 The boarding house will close only for October Mid-Term Break, Christmas Holidays, February Mid-Term Break, Easter Holidays and Summer Holidays.